11 Benefits of Conversion Rate Optimization and Best Practices

 That’s not the end of the story, though.
 You need to track other key metrics, such as value per visitor and customer lifetime value, if you want the big picture.
 Tracking these metrics will put your conversion rate in context.

-Follow my CRO best practices to get started.
-You’ll find that more people engage with your business when you optimize each of the key areas I mentioned.
+Follow our CRO best practices to get started.
+You’ll find that more people engage with your business when you optimize each of the key areas we mentioned.

-As you improve your CRO techniques, you’ll enjoy the 11 benefits of conversion rate optimization I described.
+As you improve your CRO techniques, you’ll enjoy the 11 benefits of conversion rate optimization we described.

 Are you optimizing your website for conversions?
 How?